ayazhankadessova/IOS_Senior_Connect/readme.md

 - [x] fetched lessons from the backend
 - [x] move lesson models to diff folder!
 - [x] add save progress button
-- [ ] let user update the progress whenever they want!
+- [x] let user update the progress whenever they want!

+14 Nov

+- [x] Complete lessons w multiple sections
+- [ ] go thru the code
+- [ ] fix get progress backed
+- [ ] Get data properly from the backend on stepProgress and show it